logo

 Does The SSA Offer Disability Housing Assistance?

 Numerous people become homeless or are at risk of becoming homeless while their disability claim is being processed.
-With this in mind, one might inquire whether the Social Security Administration (SSA) provides disability housing assistance to its beneficiaries.
+While the Social Security Administration (SSA) provides disability benefits, it does not offer housing or rent assistance directly.
+However, other federal programs are available[1].
+With this in mind, one might inquire more about the Security Administration (SSA) providing disability housing assistance to its beneficiaries.

 Regardless of the type of disability benefits you receive, the agency does not provide housing or rent assistance.
 Fortunately, the federal government offers housing assistance programs.